 ✅ I Feel Like Every Day Bleeds Into the Next

 It is very common during this time to feel as though every day is the same, and each day has no rigidity or structure to it, making it very difficult to keep track of your days and mark the passage of time.
-If you find yourself experiencing this “Groundhog Day” sensation, it may be a great idea to implement a routine, ensuring that you get to sleep and wake up at the same times every day, go through a normal daily morning routine including washing and getting dressed, as well as ensuring that you eat all of your meals at similar times every day.
+If you find yourself experiencing this “Groundhog Day” sensation, it may be a great idea to implement a routine, ensuring that you get to sleep and wake up at the same times every day, and go through a normal daily morning routine including washing and getting dressed, as well as ensuring that you eat all of your meals at similar times every day.

 ✅ I Feel Lonely

-Feelings of loneliness and isolation are almost bound to arise during this difficult time, especially for those living alone, however there are two key changes you can make to mitigate these feelings.
+Feelings of loneliness and isolation are almost bound to arise during this difficult time, especially for those living alone, however, there are two key changes you can make to mitigate these feelings.
 Firstly, when getting in contact with friends and family members, try to steer clear of simply phoning them, a lot of communication between humans is non-verbal, as such, video calling regularly through free to use services such as Skype, Google Hangouts or FaceTime will go a long way to combating feelings of loneliness.
 Secondly, there are a variety of social media platforms specifically designed for those experiencing mental distress, one of the most popular being Elefriends, these platforms will allow you to connect with people who can truly empathise with your feelings.

 ✅ I Am Overly Stressed and Anxious About COVID-19

 In the current climate, there is an overarching sense of anxiety and stress in society, as such, it is inevitable that this feeling will begin to seep into your consciousness.
 As such, there are some actions that you can take to stagger the intake of this social tension.
 One of the best things to do would be to question the amount of media coverage regarding COVID-19 that you are consuming.
-Whilst it is important to keep up to date with the current events, try to limit your intake to coverage that only applies to you directly at this time.
+Whilst it is important to keep up to date with current events, try to limit your intake to coverage that only applies to you directly at this time.
 Ask yourself if it is really essential that you hear about what is happening half a world away.
 Or what is happening in a small community that you have never visited and never intend to visit.
 Stemming the flow of negative information that you consume will go a long way to mitigating any feelings of dread or anxiety.

 ✅ I Feel Trapped